 - Do not allow young children to play with toys or household items that are smaller than 1 ¼ inch in diameter.

 - Keep long cords for computers, chargers or other electronics up and out of reach.

 - Don’t let appliance cords dangle from tops of counters; secure them.

 - Cover unused electrical outlets with safety caps.

 - Prevent access to pet water and food bowls.

 - Install a smoke/fire detector in each room and CO2 detector.

-- Post emergency phone numbers by the phone or on your refrigerator.
+- Post emergency phone numbers by your refrigerator.

 - Do not use pest or weed control poisons when your child is nearby or in play areas.

 - If you have a pool, install a fence around it, and use a pool cover and alarm.
 Never leave a child unobserved in a pool.